jantari/LSUClient/README.md

 $updates | Install-LSUpdate -Verbose
 ```

-<b>To select only packages that can be installed silently and non-interactively:</b>
+<b>To get only packages that can be installed silently and non-interactively:</b>
 ```powershell
 $updates = Get-LSUpdate | Where-Object { $_.Installer.Unattended }
 $updates | Save-LSUpdate -Verbose
 $updates | Install-LSUpdate -Verbose
 ```

+<b>To get all available packages:</b>
+```powershell
+$updates = Get-LSUpdate -All
+```
 By default, `Get-LSUpdate` only returns "needed" updates.
-Needed updates are those
-that are applicable to the system but not yet installed.
-To get all available packages instead,
+Needed updates are those that are applicable to the system
-use `Get-LSUpdate -All`.
-If you later want to filter out unneeded packages, just check the
+and not yet installed.
+If you want to see all available packages instead, use `Get-LSUpdate -All`.
+To filter out
-`IsApplicable` and `IsInstalled` properties.
+unneeded packages later, just look at the `IsApplicable` and `IsInstalled` properties.
 The default logic is equivalent to:
 `Get-LSUpdate -All | Where-Object { $_.IsApplicable -and -not $_.IsInstalled }`

-### To get all possible updates and apply custom logic to decide which ones to install:
-```powershell
-$updates = Get-LSUpdate -All
-```
-If you do this, take note of the `IsApplicable` and `IsInstalled` properties.

 ### Dealing with BIOS/UEFI updates